 API gateways are the front door to every microservice, and now AI agents can manage routes, inspect traffic, configure plugins, analyze analytics, and even generate entire API clients — all through MCP.
 The convergence of API management and agentic AI is happening fast: Gartner projects 75% of API gateway vendors will integrate MCP features by end of 2026.

 The landscape splits into three layers.
 Vendor management servers (Kong, Cloudflare, Gravitee, APISIX, Tyk) let you manage your gateway through natural language.
 Cloud platform MCP proxies (AWS API Gateway, Azure APIM, Google Apigee) turn your existing REST APIs into MCP-compatible tools with zero code changes.
-And MCP-native gateways (Traefik Hub, Bifrost, ContextForge, Agent Gateway, Lasso, Peta) are purpose-built to sit between AI agents and MCP servers, adding auth, observability, rate limiting, and security scanning.
+And MCP-native gateways (Traefik Hub, Bifrost, ContextForge, Agent Gateway, Envoy AI Gateway, Lasso, Peta) are purpose-built to sit between AI agents and MCP servers, adding auth, observability, rate limiting, and security scanning.

 Disclosure: Our recommendations are based on research — analyzing documentation, GitHub repositories, community feedback, and published benchmarks.
 We have not hands-on tested every server in this guide.